// COMP_BY_CITY

 Miami

 Miami's Chief of Staff market has expanded rapidly since 2021, driven by a wave of founder relocations and a growing cluster of fintech, crypto, and real estate technology companies.
-Base salaries tend to sit 3 to 5 percent below the national average in nominal terms, but Florida's lack of state income tax narrows the gap considerably in take-home pay.
+Based on Resonance Search placement data, base salaries tend to sit near the national average in nominal terms, and Florida's lack of state income tax provides a meaningful advantage in take-home pay.
 For candidates relocating from New York or California, the net compensation difference is often negligible or even favorable.

 Cost of living in Miami has climbed significantly, with housing as the primary driver.
 Rents in desirable neighborhoods like Brickell, Wynwood, and Coral Gables have surged, and the broader metro now rivals parts of Los Angeles in housing expense.
 That said, everyday costs including transportation, groceries, and healthcare remain more moderate than in the Northeast, and the overall lifestyle value continues to attract talent from higher-cost markets.